FreeTHX/pywakepsXonbt/README.md

 # PyWakePlaystationX (ps3, ps4, ps5) On BlueTooth
-This is a simple Python library to switch on a Sony ps3/ps4/ps5 using Bluetooth This version extend the previous one developped for PlayStation 4 only.
+This is a simple Python library to switch on a Sony ps3/ps4/ps5 using Bluetooth.
+This version extends [the previous one developed for PlayStation 4 only](https://github.com/FreeTHX/pywakeps4onbt).

 The main objective is to include it into [Home Assistant](https://www.home-assistant.io/ "Home Assistant") components to provide a "Wake PsX On Bt" service.